 Just because you’re eloping and having a simpler Boston City Hall wedding, does not mean that you don’t deserve to have your entire day’s worth of celebrations documented!

 These moments matter.
 Your entire wedding day matters, everything from how you feel as you wake up and get ready, to how you cherish each other moments and hours after your Boston City Hall wedding ceremony.
+Whether you decided to elope spur of the moment or whether City Hall ceremonies is something you’ve thought about for a while, these wedding portraits and your big day is something I’d like to help you celebrate.

 10:00 – 11:30 – Brunch at your favorite restaurant – fluffy pancakes with bananas and Nutella, crab cake eggs benedict, fresh squeezed OJ, and one of those beautiful coffees with latte art.